the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // ['Robin', 'Sarah', 'Esther', 'Liam']
 ~~~~~~~

 After all, fortunately there are more methods that return a new value (not mutating methods) than methods that modify the original value (mutating methods).
 The methods `filter()`, `map()`, and `reduce()` are all returning new arrays, hence do not modify the original array, and therefore are a best practice to use for embracing immutability.
-However, be aware of the methods (e.g. `push()`) that mutate the original value, because they will certainly cause uwnanted pitfalls in your code eventually.
+However, be aware of the methods (e.g. `push()`) that mutate the original value, because they will certainly cause unwanted pitfalls in your code eventually.

 Anyway, even though you see all these recommendations and best practices here, do not stress too much about mutability vs immutability as a JavaScript beginner.
 This section is only here to prepare you for these kind of behaviors, but it certainly cannot prevent them for you.
 You will likely run into them, experience them first hand, and then hopefully rememeber this section in order to solve them.